 - 3.1 The Corporate Fraud Team (CFT) is a dedicated counter-fraud team within Birmingham Audit and is responsible for the investigation of suspected financial irregularities perpetrated against the Council, whether this is by employees, contractors or other third parties.
+The team identify how fraud or other irregularity has been committed and make recommendations to management to address any issues of misconduct, as well as reporting on any weaknesses in controls to reduce the chance of recurrence in the future.
+In addition, where criminal activity has been committed, the team will refer the matter to the police and help seek redress from the perpetrators.
 The team will also investigate any issues of procedural non-compliance which may have a financial or reputational impact on the Council.
 A specialist team within CFT was established in 2010 to specifically tackle 'application based' fraud, primarily related to Social Housing and Council Tax, as well as to provide an intelligence hub.
-The resources available for counter fraud activities have remained unchanged from 2016/17 which has allowed us to continue with both reactive and proactive investigations as well as exploring new initiatives through increased use of data analytics. - 3.2 Previously we reported that we had been enhancing our fraud monitoring capability through a process of knowledge transfer arising from a project undertaken with external consultants utilising funding from DCLG.
-This has enabled us to extract data from Council systems and run our own reports to help flag up any unusual patterns in transactions for further interrogation and investigation.
-This will also help to inform the routine audit assurance work in these key financial systems.
+The resources available for counter fraud activities have remained largely unchanged since 2016/17 which has allowed us to continue with both reactive and proactive investigations as well as exploring new initiatives through increased use of data analytics. - In recent years we have re-prioritised our work to concentrate on the more material cases, as well as putting greater emphasis on proactive work to try to identify and stop fraud and error.
+This has largely been achieved by enhancing our fraud monitoring capability through a process of knowledge transfer arising from a project undertaken with external consultants utilising funding from DCLG.
+This has enabled us to extract data from Council systems and develop analytical tests designed to detect fraud and error by flagging up any unusual patterns in transactions for further interrogation and investigation.
+This also helps to inform the routine audit assurance work in these key financial systems.
+We are continually looking to enhance our counter fraud capability and develop new and innovative ways of identifying irregularities, whether this is the result of fraud, error, or procedural non-compliance.